fjames86/fpoly/README.md

 * Basic operations on polynomials (addition, subtraction, multiplication etc.)
 * Making matrices of polynomials
 * Assorted operations on polynomial matrices
+* Lagrange Interpolation

-In the near future, I intend to add other useful routines, including Lagrange Interpolation.
+In the near future, I intend to add a C library and foreign function interface to call from Lisp.